opendataval/opendataval/opendataval/dataloader/readme.md

 ## Embeddings
 For NLP and Image datasets, there are embeddings available from `ResNet50` and `distill-bert-uncased`.
 Embeddings available have suffix `-embeddings` and cache the embeddings.

+## Challenge-*

+All datasets with the prefix `challenge-*` are challenge datasets.
+This means we have artifically added noise to a proportion of indices to them and will be evaluating how your computed data values compares to other evaluators.
+To load, simply use the `DataFetcher` api and then save your data using `save_datavals`.
+Finally upload it to the link [here](https://opendataval.github.io/upload) to see your DataEvaluator on the leaderboards.
+Please expect a delay between submission and results.